Programmes of Law Reform

 - whether the project is suitable to be dealt with by the Commission.

 Although we have a duty to “take and keep under review all the law”, it is important that our efforts are directed towards areas of the law that most need reform and reforms that are most likely to be implemented.
 We focus on change that will deliver real benefits to the people, businesses, organisations and institutions to which that law applies.

-Details of all programmes from the 7th Programme (1999) up to the 12th Programme, which we launched in 2014, are available on this website.
+Details of all programmes from the 7th Programme (1999) up to the 13th Programme, which we launched in 2014, are available here.
 Earlier programmes are available to download free of charge from Bailii, the website of the British and Irish Legal Information Institute.